jseteny/fileman-go-fp/README.md

 # fileman-go-fp

-##Partial Application functional programming concept
+You can find the following functional programming concepts in the code.

+## Partial Application

 The following function implements the Partial Application functional programming concept.
 In this case it makes it possible to optimize out the